TULiberalArts/tech-notes/get-help.md

 Computer labs located within the College Liberal Arts are directly supported by Liberal Arts Information Technology staff (CLA IT).
-CLA IT offices are located in the front of the Anderson Hall computer lab in room 21.
+CLA IT offices are located in the front of the Mazur Hall computer lab in room 21.

 ## The Help Desk